punkave/pk-webpack/README.md

 );
 ```

 This initializes Webpack with the proper dev environment, and passes along the root of the project for proper "build" context.
-In other words, it gives Webpack knowledge of where to look for, and compile assets.
+In other words, it gives Webpack knowledge of where to look for, and compile assets. "env" could either be `dev` or `prod`, depending on the context and the file that you're in.

 4. `pk-webpack` will look inside your `src` folder for javascript, and sass files within `js`, and `scss` folders respectively.
 Following best practices, the entry points are `/src/js/site.js` and `/src/scss/site.scss`.